 1620s, "an opening of what was rolled up," from Latin evolutionem (nominative evolutio) "unrolling (of a book)," noun of action from evolvere (see evolve).

 Used in various senses in medicine, mathematics, and general use, including "growth to maturity and development of an individual living thing" (1660s).
 Modern use in biology, of species, first attested 1832 by Scottish geologist Charles Lyell.
 Charles Darwin used the word only once, in the closing paragraph of "The Origin of Species" (1859), and preferred descent with modification, in part because evolution already had been used in the 18c. homunculus theory of embryological development (first proposed under this name by Bonnet, 1762), in part because it carried a sense of "progress" not found in Darwin's idea.
 But Victorian belief in progress prevailed (along with brevity), and Herbert Spencer and other biologists popularized evolution.

-A continuing process of change from one state or condition to another or from one form to another.
+- A continuing process of change from one state or condition to another or from one form to another.

-The theory that groups of organisms change with passage of time, mainly as a result of natural selection, so that descendants differ morphologically and physiologically from their ancestors.
+- The theory that groups of organisms change with passage of time, mainly as a result of natural selection, so that descendants differ morphologically and physiologically from their ancestors.

 A theory first proposed in the nineteenth century by Charles Darwin, according to which the Earth's species have changed and diversified through time under the influence of natural selection.
 Life on Earth is thought to have evolved in three stages.
-First came chemical evolution, in which organic molecules were formed.
+First came chemical evolution, in which organic molecules (see also organic molecule) were formed.
 This was followed by the development of single cells capable of reproducing themselves.
 This stage led to the development of complex organisms capable of sexual reproduction.
 Evolution is generally accepted as fact by scientists today, although debates continue over the precise mechanisms involved in the process.
 (See mutation, punctuated equilibrium, and creation science.)